adomokos/climb_that_mountain/blog/2016/11/recursion_done_right.md

 [3,6,9]
 ```

-Haskell takes pride in how easily it implements the [quick sort algorithm](https://en.wikipedia.org/quick_sort_algorithm).
+Haskell takes pride in how easily it implements the [quicksort algorithm](https://en.wikipedia.org/quick_sort_algorithm).
 Let's see how it's done there:

 ```haskell
 quicksort :: (Ord a) => [a] -> [a]